nLab strict 2-category

 Remarks

-• A strict 2-category is the same as a strict omega-category which is trivial in degree n3n \geq 3.
+• Strict 2-categories are the same as a strict omega-categories which are trivial in degree n3n \geq 3.

 • This is to be contrasted with a weak 2-category called a bicategory.
 In a strict 2-category composition of 1-morphisms is strictly associative and composition with identity morphisms strictly satisfies the required identity law.
 In a weak 2-category these laws may hold only up to coherent 2-morphisms.